joseamadorg/mercado-shops-/README.md

 	* Uruguay: https://www.mercadopago.com/mlu/account/credentials?type=basic
 	* Venezuela: https://www.mercadopago.com/mlv/account/credentials?type=basic

+3. **Instant Payment Notification (IPN) URL**: In this part, you can check your IPN URL, where you will get notified about payment updates.
 IMPORTANT: For this solution, you need to configure the Instant Payment Notification (IPN) URL.
 Don't forget it!

+4. **Subscription Options**: This part allows you to customize your general subscription fields;

-2. **Create a Recurrent Product**: Now, you need to create an Assignable Product.
-To do this, go to **Products > Products > Add Product Button**.
-On the openned page, complete your product informations (name, price, images, etc), and set the **Product Data** type to **Recurrent Product**, as shown:
+5. **Create a Recurrent Product**: Now, you need to create an Assignable Product.
+To do this, go to **Products > Products > Add Product Button**, as shown:

 ![Installation Instructions](https://raw.github.com/mercadopago/cart-woocommerce/master/README.img/subscriptions_1.png)

+6. On the openned page, complete your product informations (name, price, images, etc), and set the **Product Data** type to **Recurrent Product**,

 	*Frequency*: This is the frequency of which the charges will be made to your customer;<br />
 	*Frequency Type*: The frequency type can be in [Days] or [Months];<br />